 Summer is drawing to a close which, for many people, means RV season is also ending.
 Unfortunately, preparing your RV for storage is no easy feat.
 There are many steps to prepare your RV for winter storage.
 If you missed the interior RV storage tips, make sure you take a look at those too.

 For now, keep reading for everything you need to get the exterior ready to hunker down.
 By following these steps, you’ll help keep your RV safe over the winter so you can enjoy it when the first hints of warmer weather arrive.

 Clean the Exterior of Your RV for Winter

-One of the simplest ways to prepare your RV for winter storage is to give it a good clean.
+One of the simplest ways to prepare for winter storage is to wash the RV.
 Washing off all the dirt and grime means it won’t eat away at your RV for months.
 Don’t forget about the roof and the awning.
 Maintaining your RV awning and doesn’t have to be a painful experience, but it is something many RVers neglect.

 You should also ensure you protect your tires by giving them a good wash with warm soapy water.
 To clean your RV before winter (or anytime) it is best to use a sponge and a mild soap.
 Some people also choose an all-in-one RV wash and wax.
 Waxing your RV before winter gives it some added UV protection if you use the right product.

 When washing your RV, steering clear of power washers is also wise.
 RVs weren’t really made to stand up to this kind of force and leaks or other issues can sometimes arise.

 Inspect Your RV Roof and Other Areas that Might Require Sealant

 Winter is a perfect time for leaks in your RV.
 If you live somewhere with lots of winter precipitation, rain and snow can quickly do a number if you have a leaky roof or seals.
 Worst of all, you won’t be in your RV regularly to catch the problem.